AndyBrunner/Domino-JAddin/docs/README.md

 ### 7. Common Error Messages

 **Error Message** | **Possible Reason**
 `RunJava: Can't find class JAddIn or lotus/notes/addins/jaddin/AddinName in the classpath.
 Class names are case-sensitive.` | The RunJava task was unable to load the class.
-Make sure that it is written with exact upper and lower case characters.
+Make sure that it is written with exact upper and lower case characters and it can be found by the RunJava class loader.
 `JAddin: Unable to load Java class AddinName` | The JAddin framework was unable to load the user class.
 Make sure that it is written with exact upper and lower case characters.
 `RunJava: Can't find stopAddin method for class AddinName.` | The user class must be loaded thru the JAddin framework and not directly from RunJava.
 Use the command `Load RunJava JAddin AddinName` to start the user class.
 `RunJava JVM: java.lang.NoClassDefFoundError: Addinname (wrong name: AddinName)` | The user class name in the command and the internal name do not match.
 Most likely you have not typed the name with correct upper and lower case characters.